 - Confidentiality requirements

-- If the instructor imposes an in-course penalty (section 4 below), they may not divulge the name of the student or students involved except to the Office of the Associate Vice President (AVP) for Academic Affairs.
+- If the instructor imposes an in-course penalty (section 4 below), they may not divulge the nameof the student or students involved except to the Office of the Associate Provost.

-- If the instructor or the Associate Vice President for Academic Affairs requests a hearing from the Academic Judicial Board (AJB), the AVP shall inform the Hearing Officer of the AJB about the case, provide the Hearing Officer with a statement of purpose of the hearing, and provide the Hearing Officer with the materials in the files.
+- If the instructor or the Associate Provost requests a hearing from the Academic Judicial Board (AJB), the AP shall inform the Hearing Officer of the AJB about the case, provide the Hearing Officer with a statement of purpose of the hearing, and provide the Hearing Officer with the materials in the files.

 - All hearings of the AJB (as described below) are confidential.
-The AJB shall submit its rulings and recommendations only to the student or students accused of misconduct, the instructor involved in the case, and the Associate Vice President for Academic Affairs.
+The AJB shall submit its rulingsand recommendations only to the student or students accused of misconduct, the instructor involved in the case, and the Associate Provost.

 - Procedures regarding record-keeping

-- Hard copy and/or electronic files containing documents related to academic misconduct are retained for seven years before they are destroyed.
-The College incident report log recording the name of student and instructor, date of incident, and in-course penalty or AJB hearing is maintained indefinitely in the Office of the AVPPA
+- All files containing documents related to academic misconduct are retained for seven years before they are destroyed.
+The College incident report log recording the name of student and instructor,date of incident, and in-course penalty or AJB hearing is maintained indefinitely in the Office of the AP

 - Should the student be found not responsible on appeal or by way of the AJB decision, or if the instructor should retract the incident report, the student’s name and record will be expunged from the incident log.

 - All such records are confidential and may not be discussed with the faculty or other staff members of the College.
-The sole exception concerns relevant information regarding penalties for academic misconduct and may be forwarded by the Associate Vice President for Academic Affairs as appropriate to any parties involved in the facilitation of these sanctions.
-These parties include but are not limited to the AJB Hearing Officer, the Registrar, the Dean of Students, and the Vice President for Academic Affairs.
+The sole exception concerns relevant information regarding penalties for academic misconduct and may be forwarded by the Associate Provost as appropriate to any parties involvedin the facilitation of these These parties include but are not limited to the AJB Hearing Officer, the Registrar, the Dean of Students, and the Provost and Dean of Faculty

 - Transparency and expediency standards

-- The instructor shall send the student an Academic Misconduct Form and /or a letter outlining the evidence of the student’s academic misconduct and informing him or her of the penalty within 30 days of discovery of the misconduct.
-The written documentation shall be sent to the student using the student’s official College email address.
-The instructor shall send a copy of the documentation to the Office of the Associate Vice President (AVP) for Academic Affairs.
-All documentation submitted to the student, the AVP, and later to the AJB (should a hearing be necessary) must be identical.
-Should additional evidence or documentation be submitted later by any party, it must be made available to the student, Associate Vice President, and any subsequent adjudicating body.
+- All documentation submitted to the student, the AP, and later to the AJB (should a hearing be necessary) must be identical.
+Should additionally evidence or documentation be submitted later by any party, it must be made available to the student, Associate Provost, and any subsequent adjudicating body.

-- For cases of misconduct referred to the AJB for a hearing, the Hearing Officer will submit the AJB Recommendation Letter to the student, instructor, and Associate Vice President no later than 15 business days after the hearing.
+- For cases of misconduct referred to the AJB for a hearing, the Hearing Officer will submit the AJB Recommendation Letter to the student, instructor, and Associate Provost no later than 15 business days after the hearing.
 The AJB Recommendation Letter will summarize the incident report and all documents in evidence, testimony from all parties, and the subsequent deliberations.
-The AJB Recommendation Letter will include a vote on whether the student is found responsible or not responsible for academic misconduct, and where appropriate, the Letter will make recommendations on suitable sanctions for the Associate Vice President’s consideration.
+The AJB Recommendation Letter will include a vote on whether the student is found responsibleor not responsible for academic misconduct, and where appropriate, the Letter will make recommendations on suitable sanctions for the Associate Provost’s consideration.
 While the Letter must list all AJB members present for the hearing, it will not attribute names to any of the descriptions of deliberations or the votes cast.

-- Upon receipt of the AJB’s Recommendation Letter, the Associate Vice President will have 10 business days to complete a review of all materials and send the Hearing Decision Letter to the student, instructor, and Hearing Officer.
+- Upon receipt of the AJB’s Recommendation Letter, the Associate Provost will have 10 business days to complete a review of all materials and send the Hearing Decision Letter to the student, instructor, and Hearing Officer.

-- If the sanction requires communication with external offices (e.g., Registrar), the Associate Vice President will send a second letter to that office and the student under separate cover to maintain confidentiality wherever possible.
+- If the sanction requires communication with external offices (e.g., Registrar), the Associate Provost will send a second letter to that office and the student under separate cover to maintain confidentiality wherever possible.

 - In-course penalties

-- If an instructor has compelling evidence of a student’s academic misconduct, he or she may impose an academic penalty, including assigning a final grade of “F” to the student for an assignment or for the course.
+- If an instructor has compelling evidence of a student’s academic misconduct, they may impose anacademic penalty, including assigning a final grade of “F” to the student for an assignment or for the course.

 - Requests for a hearing by the Academic Judicial Board

-- If the instructor believes that the matter warrants a review before the AJB they may ask the Associate Vice President to request the Academic Judicial Board to schedule a hearing on the matter.
-The instructor shall send copies of the request to the student and the Associate Vice President.
+- If the instructor believes that the matter warrants a review before the AJB they may ask the Associate Provost (AP) to request the Academic Judicial Board to schedule a hearing on the The instructor shall send copies of the request to the student and the AP

-- If, after review of the documentation and any prior records in the student’s file, the Associate Vice President may request the Academic Judicial Board to schedule a hearing.
-The Associate Vice President shall send copies of the request to the student and the instructor.
+- If, after review of the documentation and any prior records in the student’s file, the AP may request the Academic Judicial Board to schedule a The AP shall send copies of therequest to the student and the instructor.

-- Appeal by the student: The student may appeal an instructor’s process for decision of responsibility or in-class penalty to the Associate Vice President, who shall first evaluate the standing and claim of the proposed appeal.
-If a hearing is appropriate, the Associate Vice President will request an appeal before the AJB.
+- Appeal by the student: The student may appeal an instructor’s process for decision of responsibility or in-class penalty to the Associate Provost, who shall first evaluate the standing and claim of the proposed appeal.
+If a hearing is appropriate, the Associate Provost will request an appeal before the AJB.
 The student has 10 business days from the date the penalty letter was sent to make the appeal.

-- If made aware of behavior that constitutes academic misconduct not otherwise documented by an instructor, the Associate Vice President may submit an Academic Misconduct Form as described under 3.11 and request a hearing by the AJB.
+- If made aware of behavior that constitutes academic misconduct not otherwise documented by an instructor, the AP may submit an Academic Misconduct Form as described under 11 and requesta hearing by the AJB.

 - Hearing Procedures

-- The student may not withdraw from the class or from the College before a decision is reached and the imposition of any penalties by the Office of the Associate Vice President.
+- The student may not withdraw from the class or from the College before a decision isreached and the imposition of any penalties by the Office of the Associate Provost.

 - Students who have a disability that necessitates assistance during a hearing may be entitled to reasonable accommodations.